marksalvatore/portfolio/README.md

 # Mark Salvatore - Portfolio
 [Download Resume (pdf)](marksalvatore-webdeveloper.pdf)
+___

 #### Rutinas - Improve Your Pool Game (React)
 Rutinas is a web app for mobile, built in React and using LocalStorage to track and monitor the progress of a pool player's performance of their selected practice drills.
-See rutinas_dev in my account for the development files.

 [Rutinas - website](http://rutinas.salvatore.us)
 [Rutinas - codebase](https://github.com/marksalvatore/rutinas_dev)